meduzen/easings/README.md

 @import '~easings.scss;
 ```

-This will only output the needed Custom Properties, instead of the 24 availables:
+This will only output the needed Custom Properties, instead of the 24 available:

 ```css
 :root {